Breast Implant Shifted or Moved? Malposition Correction

 - Superior malposition.
 The implant rides too high on the chest wall, contributing to a "waterfall" or "Snoopy" deformity in which the breast tissue hangs below the implant.

-What causes implant malposition?
+What causes an implant to shift?

 Autologous Breast Reconstruction